 As part of our annual review a supplier health check will be completed which will include compliance with the Act.

-The board of directors of the Group holding company, The Ardonagh Group Limited, approved this statement on 25th May 2022.
+The board of directors of the Group holding company, Ardonagh Group Holdings Limited, approved this statement on 28 February 2023.